ChrisBrown46/CS5890_Project/notes.md

   - Brushing if really ambitious.
   - Encode battles on the timeline and the map: grey->yellow->green
   - Timeline at the top, evenly spaced, not based chronologically
-  - Conclusion dot on timeline that shows overall casualities per country/side
+  - Conclusion dot on timeline that shows overall casualties per country/side